Chapter 05.7Instruments · Off-Page SEO

 I check spam scores for every domain before pursuing a backlink from it.
 A single link from a high-spam domain can undo months of careful link building.
 Think of your backlink profile like your professional network — the quality of your associations matters as much as the quantity.

-Spam Score Checker — Domain Spam Analysis — FAQs
+Spam Score Checker — Domain Spam Analysis: questions

 A spam score between 0% and 5% is considered low risk and indicates a healthy, trustworthy domain.
 Scores between 5% and 15% fall in the moderate risk zone, meaning some spam signals are present and worth investigating even if immediate action may not be required.
 Scores above 15% are high risk and warrant prompt attention, as they indicate the domain shares multiple characteristics with sites that have been penalized or banned by search engines.
 It is worth noting that even reputable sites can have a non-zero spam score due to factors outside their control, such as unsolicited backlinks from spammy domains.
 What matters most is the trend over time — a gradually increasing spam score suggests emerging issues that need addressing before they impact your rankings.